Flexibility, Balance, and Preventing FallsLast updated: Dec 03, 2014

 - Yoga combines breathing techniques, meditation, certain poses and postures, strength-building exercises, and flexibility exercises for physical health and psychological well being.
 Most people who participate in yoga are relatively fit.
 If you are older and new to yoga, begin with a chair yoga class to gradually build strength, increase flexibility, and prepare you for more advanced yoga classes

 If you are sociable, classes in aquatic stretching, Pilates, tai chi, chair yoga, yoga, and traditional floor stretching give you the opportunity to work on flexibility while making friends.
 Summit Medical Group offers tai chi, chair yoga, and basic yoga classes.
-Click here for information about our classes.
 Local gyms, senior centers, retirement centers, and adult care centers also often offer a variety of stretching classes.
 Pilates, tai chi, chair yoga, yoga, and stretching DVDs and YouTube videos also can allow you to enjoy stretching conveniently in the privacy of your home.

 Many gyms offer aquatic stretching, Pilates, and yoga classes that vary in difficulty and duration.
 Before signing up for a class, be sure to ask the instructor which one is right for your fitness level.